dasdware/dw-bike-trips-api/README.md

+This project is now deprecated and will no longer be maintained.
+It has been combined with the client repository and is now available as a monorepo under [https://github.com/dasdware/dw-bike-trips](https://github.com/dasdware/dw-bike-trips).

 # dasd.ware BikeTrips API

 This is the GraphQL Server that provides data about your bike trips.
 A bike trip consists of a timestamp and a distance.
 At the moment, it supports the following capabilities: